YairMassri/web1100_final-exam/README.md

 We start off with explaining the concepts of authentication and authorization, and how they are necessary within the context of any web app such as twitter.
 Login form -> post request -> server -> db -> server -> bifurcated path depending on whether credentials were valid -> response -> browser

+Authorization: middleware that checks whether the user is authorized to receive the payload of the request he or she just made.

 Then we explain http sessions as detailed in here: http://machinesaredigging.com/2013/10/29/how-does-a-web-session-work/ Key points: